What is a ribeye steak? It’s an outstanding classic that everyone has heard of…I think?!

 In this comprehensive guide to the ribeye, we will discuss topics such as what it is, where it comes from, and why it’s so great.

-We also cover how and where to buy a good quality ribeye steak and how to cook it to perfection with some of our favorite recipes.
+We also cover how and where to buy a good quality specimen, and how to cook it to perfection with some of our favorite recipes.

 Here goes, the ribeye report is ready…